21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 5. Secure the edges of the paper to the surface with tape to keep it from sliding around as they work

-6. Encourage your one year old if they’re hesitant to explore a new texture
+6. Encourage your toddler if they’re hesitant to explore a new texture

 7. Remind your baby, “Out of your mouth”